spikedoanz/public/wirehead-blog.md

 python worker.py
 ```

 You can also use the slurm worker_id (the index from the example above) within the python runtime.
-This is useful for selecting
+This is useful for selecting:
 ```python
 import os
 worker_id = os.getenv("SLURM_ARRAY_TASK_ID", "0")